tomsunhc/2023-hw-mini/assignment/Readme.md

 This assignment uses the Raspberry Pi Pico H (non-W no wireless version) as handed out in class.

+Each student please fork this "2023-hw-mini" repository.
+Then clone your forked repository to your local machine as you write your code and results.
+The **final submission will be a link to your forked repository** containing your code and JSON files as specified in the exercises and projects below.

 In this Git repository, the directory [python/](../python) contains MicroPython script that flashes the LED while simultaneously reading onboard temperature, demonstrating multi-threading on the dual-core CPU of the Pi Pico.